Here are the hidden secrets of proposal

 Is technology taking over?

-Technology is playing a bigger part than ever, with 15% of women wanting their man to use some kind of digital device to ask the question or record the moment for them.
+With 15% of women wanting their man to use some kind of digital device to ask the question or record the moment for them.
 With people sharing more and more of their personal lives online, it’s no wonder they would like a proposal that was somehow captured forever or could be potentially shared with friends and family.

 Who should propose?